-Protip: The discounts are real. but caveat emptor applies.
-Most of the wines they offer are insanely good, but there are always some dirt in a goldmine.
-Do a quick bit of online research before making any sizable purchase.
+Protip: The discounts are real.
+But caveat emptor applies.
+Most of the wines they offer are insanely good, but there is always some dirt in a goldmine.
+So do a quick bit of online research before making any sizable purchase.

 Address: 334 Boylston St Boston, MA

 Protip: This company offers amazing convenience, but there is a cost.
 What’s on offer here are national brands: you won’t find exotically beautiful wines or discount pricing.
-If you need your booze and you need it now–I’m not one to judge– then this is your spot.
+However, if you need your booze, and you need it now–I’m not one to judge– then this is your spot.